Hamzah-Luqman/wasm/README.md

 # Baselines

-We introduced the following baselines:
+We introduced the following baseline models:

 ## Classification-based baselines

-We propose a hashtag recommendation system by considering this task as a classification problem.
+We proposed a hashtag recommendation system by considering this task as a classification problem.
 We used a BERT-based classification model trained on Arabic tweets obtained using AraBERT as an embedding layer.
 AraBERT is a project to create Arabic BERT-based pretrained models with various setups.
 We experimented with two pretrained BERT models employing two preprocessing schemes.
-The pretrained models explored was with normal Arabic text and with Farasa-based tokenization text.
-The preprocessing schemes experimented was to just feed the tweet as is or challenge it more by masking its Hashtags.
+The pretrained models explored with normal Arabic text and with Farasa-based tokenization text.
+The preprocessing schemes were experimented to just feed the tweet as is or challenge it more by masking its Hashtags.

 ## Generation-based baselines